• Skip to primary navigation

 Pro Tips:

-2. Use the sauce and rub of your choice.
+2. You can use the sauce and rub of your choice.

-3. You can cook spare ribs the same way but they will take about 30 minutes longer since they are bigger.
+3. You can cook St. Louis or spare ribs the same way, but they will take about 30 minutes longer to cook because they are bigger.

-4. You can freeze after the rub when wrapped tightly with foil.
-You freeze for 3-4 months and cook still frozen by adding about 30 minutes to the cooking time.
+4. After the rub, you can freeze it tightly wrapped in foil.
+You can freeze it for 4 months and cook it still frozen by adding about 30 minutes to the cooking time.

-5. To strip the membrane, it is easiest to start at the thin end and loose with a butter knife then pull with a steady pull at about a 45-degree angle to the ribs.
+5. To strip the membrane, it is easiest to start at the thin end and loosen it with a butter knife.
+Then, pull steadily at about a 45-degree angle to the ribs.

 6. Estimated cooking times for other oven temperatures are listed in the post.